|

 the mountain through Laurel Gap (Mosgrove, 1957).

-The battle opened on October
+The battle commenced on October 2nd with the

-2nd with the Union troops attacking pickets and skirmish lines.
-The 4th and 10th Kentucky cavalry under Colonel Trimble then crossed over to ground
+Union troops attacking pickets and skirmish lines.
+The 4th and 10th Kentucky

-cavalry and skirmished with them for half an hour.
-Part of the 4th occupied a position high on the hill near “Governor”
+the 4th occupied a position high on the hill near “Governor” Sanders’ house, and there General

-Sanders’ house, and there General Felix Roberston’s brigade of 250 men arrived in advance of General Williams
+Felix Roberston’s brigade of 250 men arrived in advance of General Williams to reinforce the Confederate units (Davis,

 At this point, Mosgrove’s